-If at any time our general partner and its affiliates own more than 80% of our common units, our general partner will have the right, which it may assign to any of its affiliates or to us, but not the obligation, to acquire all, but not less than all, of the common units held by unaffiliated persons at a price that is not less than their then-current market price, as calculated pursuant to the terms of our Partnership Agreement.
+If at any time our general partner and its affiliates own more than 85% of our common units, our general partner will have the right, which it may assign to any of its affiliates or to us, but not the obligation, to acquire all, but not less than all, of the common units held by unaffiliated persons at a price that is not less than their then-current market price, as calculated pursuant to the terms of our Partnership Agreement.
+The ownership threshold will drop to 80% automatically if the ownership of common units by our general partner and its affiliates falls below 77% of the outstanding common units.
 As a result, our unitholders may be required to sell their common units at an undesirable time or price and may not receive any positive return on their investment.
 Our unitholders may also incur a tax liability upon any such sale of their units to Delek Holdings.
-At February 21, 2020, Delek Holdings owned 15,294,046 common limited partner units, or 62.6% of our total outstanding common limited partner units.
+At February 19, 2021, Delek Holdings owned 34,745,868 common limited partner units, or 80.0% of our total outstanding common limited partner units.